Amitabh Bachchan, son Abhishek test positive for COVID-19; admitted to hospital

 Mumbai, July 11: Veteran Bollywood megastar Amitabh Bachchan has tested positive for coronavirus and has been taken to a hospital.
 The 77-year-old actor, who is at the Nanavati hospital, shared his health update on Twitter.

-"I have tested CoviD positive .. shifted to Hospital .. hospital informing authorities .. family and staff undergone tests , results awaited ..
-All that have been in close proximity to me in the last 10 days are requested to please get themselves tested !t," he wrote.
+Amitabh Bachchan himself revealed the news through his official Twitter page, "I have tested CoviD positive .. shifted to Hospital .. hospital informing authorities .. family and staff undergone tests , results awaited."

 T 3590 -I have tested CoviD positive .. shifted to Hospital .. hospital informing authorities .. family and staff undergone tests , results awaited ..— Amitabh Bachchan (@SrBachchan) July 11, 2020